brucemack/microlink/README.md

 # Manufacturing/Assembly

-At the request of Abdullah S21AF I've updated the design files a bit to make assembly using parts from [LCSC Electronics](https://www.lcsc.com/).
+At the request of Abdullah S21AF I've updated the design files to make assembly using parts from [LCSC Electronics](https://www.lcsc.com/).
 This involved a few tweaks to the PCB to allow the use of more available parts.
 I've also updated the schematics to include the LCSC part numbers.
 Please